mosryx/phasma/uniqueghosts/oni.md

 -   Rule out if the ghost performs a "ghost mist" event, but note that it can still hiss as part of a manifestation event
 -   May readily give up evidence to players, leading to generous and swift investigations

-False Positives:

--   None mentioned in the provided text.